There’s one moment – one ingredient – I believe that is the most important indication you need to see to determine if your blog will be a success.

 With Engagement Comes Opportunity

-Bloggers, or any person who plans to become an information marketer (that’s anyone who wants to make money selling information), who manage to foster engagement with enough people, have a platform for a very profitable business.
+Any person who plans to become an information marketer (that’s anyone who wants to make money selling information), who manage to foster engagement with enough people, have a platform for a very profitable business.
 A small tribe of followers is enough to make you wealthy.

 Affiliate marketing is one way to make money from the attention you have from your audience, as is direct advertising revenue from sponsors, but in this case rather than furthering your relationship with your engaged readers, you use your influence to introduce them to others.
-There’s nothing wrong with that of course – I do it all the time here with this blog and it can be very lucrative – but most people realize the real dollars are made when you have your own products because you keep your customers and build to an even higher level of engagement as a result.

 The Engagement Toolkit